elliebartling/portfolio-2/content/index.md

 # interaction designer & developer

 #### intro 👋🏻
 ## Hi, I'm Ellen.
-I make complicated things more accessible through interactive **design.**
+I make complex things more accessible through interactive design.

-I'm a huge geek for all things cognitive science, user research, economics, front-end web tech, design, branding, and dogs.
-Currently, I work with an amazing team at an Austin, TX creative agency called Emergent Order that’s dedicated to making awesome things, including apps, websites, digital magazines, identity + branding redesign, and any kind of video production under the sun.
+I currently work full time as a designer at [a creative agency](http://www.emergentorder.com) in Austin, TX, where I've had the opportunity to work with brands like Whole Foods Market and Webtoon on a variety of design projects.

+I'm always looking to meet new people and get involved in interesting things.
+Want to start a project or meet up with a local desiger?
+[Say hey!](/#get-in-touch)

-<highlights number="2" subtitle="highlights"></highlights>
+<highlights number="2" subtitle="highlight reel ✨"></highlights>

-#### About
+#### About Me
 ## I design, develop and write  a lot.

 In addition to designing, I also build and write — a lot.
 Whether I’m prototyping animations, testing the limits of potential frameworks for a project, writing creative briefs, drawing up user research reports, or crafting proposals for new clients, I’ve found that being a designer involves a lot more than designing.